 What is your role within AIM and what does it involve?

-As the Engineering Manager within AIM, my role is to ensure that all engineering works that we undertake are complaint with industry, client, and international standards.
+As the Engineering Manager within AIM, my role is to ensure that all engineering works that we undertake are compliant with industry, client, and international standards.
 My involvement in a project usually starts from the evaluation stage where we would look at potential projects and decide whether they are a fit for AIM and in line with our business strategy, to the proposal stage then through to the engineering design and fabrication phases.

 What is your background and career history?